DBecker7/QuantQual/QuantQual.md

 \includegraphics[width=0.8\textwidth]{figs/2-center.png}
 \end{center}

-- Subtract the average flipper length from each individual flipper length.
+- Subtract average flipper length from each flipper length.
     - The intercept is the body mass at the average flipper length!
     - This also helps with the underlying math.